 (He/They) Fiction and Poetry

 Scott is a queer autistic writer with a Fine Art MFA from Newcastle University.
-Scott’s art practice embraces narrative in its broadest as well as literary senses utilizing an eclectic and diverse range of media including drawing, video, and performance.
+Their previous art practice embraced narrative in its broadest as well as literary senses utilizing an eclectic and diverse range of media including drawing, video, and performance.
 Since graduating he has shifted focus from visual art to writing.
 Scott’s short stories have featured or are forthcoming in The Write Launch, Odd Magazine and forthcoming in Pastel Pastoral.
 In 2016 they were shortlisted for Theatre Cloud‘s ‘Tell a Tale’ prize.
 In 2021 Scott gained a place on Cornerstone’s Elevate Mentorship (funded by Arts Council England) and is currently working with a commissioning editor from Bloomsbury Publishing on his first completed novel.
-Between meltdowns they collect things, mostly books, drinks copious amounts of coffee and researches the queer origins of witchcraft.
+Between meltdowns they collect things, mostly books, and drinks copious amounts of coffee.